What Is Service-Oriented Architecture (SOA)?

 The user interface is a container that has two different components, i.e. microservice and API gateway.
 The two components are further divided into multiple tasks that form a single feature, like the user interface.
 All the components are interconnected with each other and have individual databases to store data.
 Each microservice can use a different technology or programming language for the product development and allow deployment independently.

 In SOA, one big component is divided into small chunks that are connected with each other and these small tasks are together delivered as a particular feature.
 In microservices, these small tasks are further divided into task level services.
-Micorservices architecture enables the organization to deliver a large, complex application.
+Microservices architecture enables the organization to deliver a large, complex application.

-Service Oriented Architecture vs. Microservices
+Service-Oriented Architecture vs. Microservices

 Service-oriented architecture (SOA) and microservices are both used to build distributed software systems.
 The main difference between SOA and microservices comes down to scope.
 Let’s compare both architectures based on some specific properties.

-Centralized System vs Decentralized System
+Centralized System vs. Decentralized System

 SOA is a centralized system, whereas Microservices is decentralized.
 In SOA, components are interconnected with each other and the container has one single hub that is connected with all the other components inside the container.
 Online social applications like Facebook, Twitter, Quora are examples of centralized systems.